Ruth E. Quiroa

 Ph.D., Education, Curriculum & Instruction / Language & Literacy / ESL-Bilingual Education University of Illinois at Urbana-Champaign, 2004.
 M.Ed., Education, Curriculum & Instruction / Language & Literacy / ELL-Bilingual Education University of Illinois at Urbana-Champaign, 1998 Multiple Subjects Elementary Teaching Credential California State University, Los Angeles, 1992 B.A., Psychology Olivet Nazarene University, 1987

 Research and Interests:

 AREAS OF RESEARCH

-Quiroa, R. E. (in press).
+Quiroa, R. E. (2013).
 Promising portals and safe passages: A review of preK-12 Latino/a-themed literature.
 In J. C. Naidoo & S. Park (Eds.)
 Diversity in Youth Literature: Opening Doors Through Reading.
 ALA Editions.

 Cummins, S. & Quiroa, R. E. (2012).
 Teaching Tips: Teaching for writing expository responses to narrative texts.
 Reading Teacher, (65)6, 381-386.

 Quiroa, R. E. (2010).
 Bailando ante el espejo literario / Dancing in front of the literary mirror: Responses to culturally familiar themes in picture storybooks.
 In J. C. Naidoo (Ed.)
 Celebrating cuentos: Promoting Latino children's literature and literacy into classrooms and libraries.
 Westport, CT: Libraries Unlimited.